 - Use a larger font (up to 14 points) or bold to highlight your name

-- Make sure your email address sounds professional, preferably that has your name on it
+- Make sure your email address sounds professional and includes your name

 - If you include a LinkedIn URL, ensure the information in your profile is updated and consistent with your resume